 Deductions are applied at the individual level, even when there is joint taxation.
-For instance, if both spouses/partners work, the deductions of the first income category (see Table 2.24 below for definitions) are applied separately to their individual incomes, with zero as limit for the outcome for each of them.
+For instance, if both spouses/partners work, the deductions of the first income category (see Table 2.26 below for definitions) are applied separately to their individual incomes, with zero as limit for the outcome for each of them.
 Hence, if only one of the partners received employment income, only one deduction is applied.
 The same rule applies to pensions.

-Table 2.24 Personal tax deductions, 2013-2016
+Table 2.26 Personal tax deductions, 2014-2017

-Income Deductions category 2013 2014 2015 2016 A - Employment income 72% of twelve times the national minimum wage = 4104 euros.
+Income Deductions category 2014 2015 2016 2017 A - Employment income 72% of twelve times the national minimum wage = 4104 euros.
 If contributions to Social Security are superior, then their amount will be the limit.
 (Not simulated) The general limit may be increased up to 75% of twelve times the NMW when there were contributions to professional corps or expenses with professional training.
-No changes Ceased the basic deduction indexation to the NMW, but amount remains the same (4104); everything else also remains. () No changes B - Business and professional income Simplified regime: taxable income is 20% of sales or 70% of other earnings, with the minimum set at 3395 (half yearly national minimum wage).
-For the simulation, we assume a 30% tax allowance on self-employment income. of sales or 70% of other earnings, with the minimum set at 3395 (half yearly national minimum wage).
-For the simulation, we assume a 30% tax earnings of provision of the changes () No changes E- Investment income No particular deduction, but only 50% of the net yearly gain is taxable.
+Ceased the basic deduction indexation to the NMW, but amount remains the same (4104); everything else also remains.
+No changes No changes B - Business and professional income Simplified regime: taxable income is 20% of sales or 70% of other earnings, with the minimum set at 3395 (half yearly national minimum wage).
+For the simulation, we assume a 30% tax allowance on self-employment income.
+15% of sales or 75% of liberal job earnings or 35% of other services provision earnings () For the sim: 25% allowance No changes No changes E- Investment income No particular deduction, but only 50% of the net yearly gain is taxable.
 (Not simulated,) No changes No changes No changes F - Rental income Repairs and maintenance expenses effectively incurred, municipal tax and expenses with building administration.
 (Not simulated.)
 No changes No changes No changes G - Net worth increases 50% of the net yearly gain is taxable; this rule does not apply to realized gains from the sale of financial assets, where a 10% special rate is applied.
 (Not simulated.)
 No changes No changes No changes H - Pensions Deduction new limit: 4104 "Turning point" remains at 22,500 euros/year.
-Deduction subtracted by 20% of the yearly pension surplus above until it reaches zero (e.g., at 43,020 pension total) No changes Deduction limit remains at 4104 (although ceasing to be indexed to NMW as in employment income deduction).
-Also, this deduction becomes universal, e.g., there's no more "turning point" after which the deduction starts decreasing. () No changes
+Deduction subtracted by 20% of the yearly pension surplus above until it reaches zero (e.g., at 43,020 pension total) Deduction limit remains at 4104 (although ceasing to be indexed to NMW as in employment income deduction).
+Also, this deduction becomes universal, e.g., there's no more "turning point" after which the deduction starts decreasing. () No changes No changes